mchlol/colors/README.md

 - Use a random display font for the header on each colour's page.
 - deploy to netlify with any API keys hidden (dotenv to netlify functions)
-- add a contrast key to the data to determine the colour page text colour
+- add a contrast key to the data to determine the colour page text colour - something along the lines of `data-theme`
 - add some searching or filtering functionality to find colours by year or colour group.
 - generate a moodboard on colour pages using [unsplash API](https://unsplash.com/developers)
 <!-- - look into making my own API from the (modified - no copyright infringment!) data with node & express.  -->